 - Advisable prior study:

-- a completed undergraduate major in Agricultural Science, Biochemistry and Molecular Biology, Botany, Conservation Biology, Environmental Science, Genetics, Marine Science, Zoology,
+- a completed undergraduate major in Agricultural Science, Biochemistry and Molecular Biology, Botany, Conservation Biology, Environmental Science, Genetics, Marine Science, Zoology, or equivalent

 - Contact hours

 - lectures and tutorials: 24 hours per semester; presentation sessions: approx. 6 (depending on student enrolment)